-The increased recognition at international level of the need to put people and human values at the centre of an enlarged and cross-disciplinary concept of cultural heritage reinforces the need to foster wider access to cultural heritage, inter alia, in light of its positive effects on the quality of life.
-'Rampart could turn into Ramp Art.'
+cross-disciplinary concept of cultural heritage reinforces the need to foster wider access to cultural heritage, inter alia, in light of its positive effects on the quality of life.

-→ EFFORTS therefore propose European and national support for events highlighting today's use of fortified sites and cities, an example being the EFFORTS European Fortress Day, the annual event connecting Europe's fortified sites, launched in 2018.
+EFFORTS therefore propose European and national support for events highlighting today's use of fortified sites and cities, an example being the EFFORTS European Fortress Day, the annual event connecting Europe's fortified sites, launched in 2018.